Riitzz21/Python-Projects/README.md

 - Variables
 - User Input
 - Strings
-- Conditional Statements (`if-elif-else`)
-- Dictionaries (if used)
+- File Handling
-- Functions (if used)
+- Functions
-- String Manipulation
+- String Formatting
-- Print Formatting
+- Print Statements

 ---

 ## 📚 What I Learned

-- Working with string operations in Python.
+- Working with file handling in Python.
+- Reading from and writing to text files.
-- Processing user input.
+- Organizing user input into meaningful records.
-- Using conditional logic to customize output.
-- Creating fun and interactive Python applications.
+- Building a practical productivity application.
-- Improving program readability and user experience.
+- Improving program structure using functions.

 ---